threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ### I am trying to access my wallet in the Threefold Connect App.
 It worked fine before, but now I just get a white screen.
 What does it mean and what can I do?

 On the TF Connect App, when you get a white screen, it means that there is a connection issue.
 It can help to try other networks; maybe try switching between ethernet cable or wifi.
 Or you can also try it later when the connection might be more stable.

 ***

+### When I open the Threefold Connect App, I get the error: Error in initialization in Flagsmith.
+How can I fix this issue?

+To fix this Flagsmith error message on the Threefold Connect app, you can try the following methods:

+* Check your internet connection
+* Update your phone current operating system (OS) version
+* Update the date and time on your phone

+***